elsoul/souls/README.md

 Welcome to SOULs Framework!

+SOULS is a Web Application Framework based on GraphQL Relay ( Ruby ) This is Cloud Based APP Framework.
+Easy Deployment.
-SOULS is a Web Application Framework for Microservices on Multi Cloud Platform such as Google Cloud Platform, Amazon Web Services, and Alibaba Cloud.
+Microservices on Multi Cloud Platform such as Google Cloud Platform, Amazon Web Services, and Alibaba Cloud.
 Auto deploy with scalable condition.
 You can focus on business logic.
 No more infra problems.

-SOULs creates 4 types of framework.
+SOULs creates 5 types of framework.

-1. Service - gRPC Serverless Scalable Service (Ruby)
+1. API - GraphQL (Ruby) - Simple API
-2. API - GraphQL to call gRPC (Ruby)
+2. API - GraphQL to call gRPC (Ruby) - for heavy task processes
+3. Service - gRPC Serverless Scalable Service (Ruby)
-3. Media Web Client - Media web client with SSG (TypeScript)
+4. Media Web Client - Media web client with SSG (TypeScript)
-4. Admin Web Client - Admin Console and CMS (TypeScript)
+5. Admin Web Client - Admin Console and CMS (TypeScript)

 ## Dependency